segmentio/analytics-ios/README.md

+### WHOOP Fork

+We are forking this repo so that the iOS app is not blocked by Apple for missing privacy manifest declarations: https://whoopinc.atlassian.net/browse/IG-1324

+When we have time, we should update to Analytics-Swift as described below:

 ### ⚠️ Maintenance ⚠️
 This library is in maintenance mode.
 It will send data as intended, but receive no new feature support and only critical maintenance updates from Segment.